yunfan/punyforth/README.md

 *Do* loops iterate through integers by starting at *start* and incrementing until you reach the *limit*.
 The word *i* pushes the loop index onto the stack.
 In a nested loop, the inner loop may access the loop variable of the outer loop by using the word *j*.

+It is important to know that *Do* loops store the loop index on the return stack.
+You can break the semantics of *i* and *j* if you use the return stack to store temporary data.
+Also you can't simply *exit* a word from inside a do loop without clearing the return stack first.
+See *unloop* for more information.

 For example:
 ```forth
 5 0 do i . loop \ prints 01234